SarahNk1-Maker/SN-Portfolio/README.md

 N/A

 ## Usage
-Clone the repository on your local machine and create a branch.Modify to create your own portfolio
+Clone the repository on your local machine and create a branch.Modify to create your own portfolio.

 ## License
 [![License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)